 You should enlist an attorney to help with this part.
 The private placement memorandum (PPM) will provide very specific details of the company.
 Some of them will include:

-You will provide potential investors with the private placement memorandum.
+You will provide potential investors with the PPM.
 Having a clear objective and thorough details will go a long way toward making investors feel comfortable with your company.

 Find investors

-It's important to note that five or fewer investors can't own more than 50% of the shares in a REIT.
-In that case, the company will be taxed as a personal holding company.
+It's also important to note that five or fewer investors can't own more than 50% of the shares in a REIT.
+In that case, the company would be taxed as a personal holding company.

 Convert your management company into a REIT

-Transitioning the company into a REIT will also involve filing IRS Form 1120-REIT with the IRS when filing taxes.
-This is the form that will request the information to verify that your company meets the criteria to be taxed as a REIT and the form you will continue to use when filing taxes.
+Transitioning the company into a REIT will also involve filing IRS Form 1120-REIT when filing taxes.
+This form will request the information to verify that your company meets the criteria to be taxed as a REIT, and you will continue to use this form when filing taxes.

 Maintain compliance

-• At least 75% of the REIT's assets must be in real estate, or real estate mortgages, quarterly.
+- At least 75% of the REIT's assets must be in real estate or real estate mortgages on a quarterly basis.

 Taking it public